davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 ## Properties of a Consensus Algorithm

+---
+TODO: with significant rework of opening prose, I think we can simplify this section.
+The way I now describe consensus both IRL and in code should map fairly well to the properties we’re about to describe here.
+For example, we’ve already said that consensus means not reopening past decisions, and we talked about how users of the algorithm need the decision to be final so they can make downstream decisions based on what consensus decided, which leads straight into the no-decoherence property; we just need to stress the tiny timescales in which we want that property to hold.
+---

 Think about our examples above.
 What do they all rely on the consensus algorithm to do?